Activities for families and children

-You may like to create a school morning reward chart using stickers or coloured pens to mark off tasks once they are complete.
+You may like to create a school morning reward chart using stickers or coloured pens to mark off tasks once they are completed.
 This offers praise and positive reinforcement for your child.

-The final tip for setting school routines is that a stress-free morning starts the night before.
-Being prepared the night before school can make a big difference and take pressure off school mornings, making them more enjoyable.
+The final tip for setting school routines is that a stress free morning starts the night before.
+Being prepared the night before school can make a big difference and takes pressure off school mornings making them more enjoyable.
 You may like to prepare school uniforms, have lunches made and pack spare underwear or pull ups in the school bag the night before.

-Toilet training is a common a stressor for parents and guardians as they prepare their child to start school.
-Knowing the signs of your child being ready to start toileting, along with consistent toileting practices, can assist you and your child to have positive toilet training experiences.
-Your local child health nurse is also available to assist with any toilet training concerns you may have at your child’s two years check-up.
+Toilet training is a common topic for parents and guardians as they prepare their child to start school.
+Knowing the signs of your child being ready to start toileting along with consistent toileting practices can assist you and your child to have positive toilet training experiences.
+Your local child health nurse is also available to assist with any toilet training concerns you may have during your child’s two years check-up.

-Before you start toileting, it may also be helpful to decide whether you will use a toilet or potty, and to implement a rewards system.
-Both have varying pros and cons, therefore, doing a bit of research can help you choose the right one for your lifestyle.
+Before you start toileting, it may be helpful to decide whether you will use a toilet or potty and to implement a rewards system.
+Both have varying pros and cons; doing a bit of research can help you choose the right one for your lifestyle.